nickserv/danamccurdy.com/_posts/2014-01-01-possibility-pt.1.md

         a soothing warmth:
                 your heart.

-I see that child in you,
+I see the child in you,
-        tender, defenseless;
+        tender and defenseless;
                 I look deeper -
-                        I see my soul,
+                        and see my soul,
       the soul we share.
 </pre>